 Camp and other miscellaneous exploration equipment owned by the Company is maintained at our La Ronge warehouse.
 Equipment rental income is comprised of income (cost recapture) from charging exploration projects for the rental of this equipment.
 In Q412, the equipment rental income is related to the winter drill programs for the Cree East and West McArthur projects.
 In Q1 and Q2, 2013, the rental income is related to the summer work program on the BC Copper project.
-Equipment rental income in fiscal 2013 is lower compared to fiscal 2012 as the Company did not conduct a summer or winter exploration program in fiscal 2013.
+In Q3 and Q4 2014, the rental income is related to the rental of tents and camp supplies to a 3rd party.

 Consulting, labour, and professional fees are lower than the same comparative prior period.
 The decrease is primarily attributed to a decrease in the salaries expense from the re-negotiated employment agreements for senior staff and management which began effective August 2012.
 The Company has terminated some staff and re-negotiated employment agreements with senior staff and management in efforts to minimize the Company's operating costs.
-The Company also reduced it usage of professionals and consultants in Q413 compared to Q412.
+The Company also reduced it usage of professionals and consultants in Q414 compared to Q413.
+As of January 1, 2013, the independent directors of the Company have not received directors' fees in the form of cash, in order to assist the Company in its plans to control its operation costs.

-Insurance, licenses and filing fees are lower for fiscal 2013 compared to fiscal 2012.
-In Q413, insurance, license and filing fees are consistent relative to the same comparative prior period.
+Insurance, licenses and filing fees are higher for fiscal 2014 compared to fiscal 2013.
+The increase is primarily due to the TSX Venture listing fees incurred in Q314 as the Company's shares began trading on the TSX Venture Exchange on December 30, 2013.
+In Q1, Q2 and Q4 2014, insurance, license and filing fees were consistent relative to the same comparative prior periods.

-Interest income was lower in 2013 compared to 2012.
+Interest income was lower in 2014 compared to 2013.
 The decrease was attributed to the decreased cash balances held during the year.

-Investor relations expenses were lower in 2013 compared to 2012.
+Investor relations expenses were lower in 2014 compared to 2013.
 The decrease is primarily attributed to the decrease in services provided by a Canadian investor relations firm.
-During the three months ended April 30, 2012, we received contract services from the Canadian investor relations firm which started in June of 2011 and terminated in July 2012.
+The Company received contract services from the Canadian investor relations firm which started in June of 2011 and terminated in July 2012.

-Rent expense was lower in Q413 compared to Q313 as a Company sublet its office space in its effort to reduce it cash burn and operating costs going forward.
+Rent expense was lower in Q414 compared to Q314 as a Company sublet its office space in its effort to reduce it cash burn and operating costs going forward.
+The Company is however committed to the full lease amount, not the net for the head lease on the Vancouver office space.

 The share-based payments amount for the year is lower than the amount for the previous year.
-The decrease was primarily due to the decrease in the fair value calculation on the options granted in fiscal 2013 relative to fiscal 2012.
-During fiscal 2013, there were 1,357,500 options granted with an average fair value of \$0.13 per option compared to 1,339,500 option granted with an average fair value of \$0.24 per option in fiscal 2012.
+The decrease was primarily due to the decrease in the fair value calculation on the options granted in fiscal 2014 relative to fiscal 2013.
+During fiscal 2014, there were 1,591,750 options granted with an average fair value of \$0.07 per option compared to 1,357,500 option granted with an average fair value of \$0.13 per option in fiscal 2013.

-A write-down on available-for-sale securities of approximately \$83,000 was recorded in Q413.
+A write-down on available-for-sale securities of approximately \$74,000 was recorded in fiscal 2014.
 This was attributed to a significant or prolonged impairment on a number of investments.
 The Company wrote the balances down to their market values due to the significant decline in market value that was viewed as other than a temporary impairment.